edsl/articulos/atoms_want_to_be_free.markdown

 investigación.
 El punto fue forzosamente hecho por Dan Schiller en su crítica de la hipótesis de la excepcionalidad de la información:

-“As against the postindustrialists' assertion that the value of information derives from its inherent attributes as a resource, we counter that its value stems uniquely from its transformation into a commodity — a resource socially revalued and refined through progressive historical application of wage labor and the market to its production and exchange.”
-(Schiller 1988, 41).

 > Así como estamos en contra de la afirmación posindustrialista de que
 > el valor de la información deriva de sus atributos inherentes en tanto
 > recurso, respondemos que su valor nace solamente de su transformación
 > en una mercancía -- un recurso socialmente revalorizado y refinado a
 > través de una aplicación histórica progresiva del trabajo asalariado y
 > el mercado en su producción e intercambio [@schiller-1988. pp. 41].

-What appears to be inherent characteristics of information turns out to be, on a second look, a passing moment in a larger, historical process.
-Previously in the text I mentioned that information was defined in the mid-twentieth century as an abstract and decontextualised entity.
-Competing definitions of information existed at the time but this one was best aligned to the needs of an ascending scientific-industrial complex.
-Fifty years down the road, Claude Shannon's definition of information has sunk into the infrastructures, practices and representations of our society.
-To say that his definition of information is a cultural innovation and a construction does not imply that it could be wished away tomorrow, simply by making a critique of it.
-Information thus understood is real enough, and it has contributed to a rupture in the fabric of society, roughly corresponding with the spread of information technology.
-My only contention is that this rupture should be located in the labour process, not in some inherent characteristics attributed to information as-such.
-Instead of speaking of ”infinitely reproducible information treated as a scarce resource”, it would be more appropriate to say ”private property straitjacketed onto a socialised labour process”.
-The chief advantage with the latter description is that it allows a more dynamic style of reasoning.
-A given, empirical reality can be studied as transitional in its becoming.

 Lo que parecen ser características inherentes a la información terminan siendo, en un segundo vistazo, un momento pasajero en un proceso